jordoncm/web-application-scaffolding/readme.md

   - By default accepts same options as the `build` action.

+### was sample ###

+This command will copy a working sample project that you can build and run.
+Files are copied from the `sample` folder.

+WARNING: Deploying the sample using the `was sample` command could overwrite or destroy existing files in the scaffolding.
+This sample should only be used on empty scaffolding in order to learn the structure of the scaffolding.

 ### was search ###

 A simple `grep` alias to search the codebase.
 It will avoid `build`, `dist` and